 Social media sharing is a big thing nowadays.

-People share posts, photos, videos, and god knows what on social media.
+People share posts, photos, videos, and almost everything.

 I also used to be one such social media-sharing person, but then it got way too much—too annoying, too much time-wasting, and too meaningless for me.